-There is no doubt that quinoa breakfast recipes are a great way to start the day.
-But, up until now I’ve never been successful at getting my children on the bandwagon.
+There is no doubt that quinoa is a great way to start the day, but up until now I’ve never been successful at getting my children on the bandwagon.
 The baby (Ok, he’s five but who’s counting?) always wants eggs and toast and my oldest (aka the commander) is a lot like me in that he would generally prefer something other than breakfast food in the morning.

 Still, I couldn’t help but want to try out the Baked Oatmeal recipe from Super Natural Every Day.
 I knew it had all makings for the perfect quinoa breakfast that my kids would love.

 Its the perfect dish for a brunch or just a lazy weekend morning.

 I actually started putting it together the night before because I would rather use my time in the morning drinking coffee and snuggling with the boys before they jump into action than working in the kitchen.